 Mercy Hospital Watonga is a 25-bed critical access hospital serving Blaine County in western Oklahoma.

 Since assuming operations of the Watonga hospital on July 1, 2012, Mercy has made a number of improvements and investments in the modernization of the hospital facilities with the support of the community.
 With an initial investment of $1 million dollars, Mercy launched our electronic health record (EHR) in Watonga, allowing clinicians immediate access to patient records electronically from every nurses’ station, exam room and doctor’s office across Mercy.
 EHR provides seamless care for Mercy patients.
 Through EHR Mercy patients also have access MyMercy to view their medical records, records of their children and other people whose health they manage.
-This patient portal to the electronic health record allows patients to schedule appointments with their Mercy provider; communicate through private two-way messaging with their care team; view lab results in a timely manner; request prescription refills; and pay bills online.
+This app allows patients to schedule appointments with their Mercy provider; communicate through private two-way messaging with their care team; view lab results in a timely manner; request prescription refills; and pay bills online.

 Mercy also brought a number of new services to Watonga, including respite care for hospice patients, pediatric therapy and virtual care.
 With the addition of virtual care, patients can be connected to specialists located across the country while staying close to home.